configcat-labs/configcat-openfeature-sample/README.md

 # ConfigCat OpenFeature Sample App

 A simple Express API for demonstrating how [ConfigCat](https://configcat.com) and OpenFeature can be used together.
-When the feature flag evaluates to true, a list of pro-AI models are returned, and a standard list of AI models otherwise.
+When the feature flag evaluates to true, a list of pro-AI models is returned, and a standard list of AI models otherwise.

 ```bash
 cURL http://localhost:3000/models -H "x-user-email: tom@whisker.co" | jq